Opentrons/opentrons/api/docs/v2/tutorial.rst

     .. tab:: OT-2

-        Here’s how to load the labware into OT-2 slots 1, 2, and 3 (repeating the ``def`` statement from above to show proper indenting):
+        Here’s how to load the labware on an OT-2 in slots 1, 2, and 3 (repeating the ``def`` statement from above to show proper indenting):

         .. code-block:: python
             :substitutions: